ghc-proposals/ghc-proposals/proposals/0000-modifiers.rst

   is much more perspicuous.

 * Any feature has a maintenance burden, but this one should be fairly small.
-  In particular, the ``Modifier`` scheme dovetails perfectly with the existing class-based overloading machinery within GHC.

 * Having yet another special symbol in a special position is a drawback.
   Yet ``%`` is *already* such a symbol (due to ``-XLinearTypes``), and the